 Jacqueline is the Assistant Director at Bach to Rock Memorial.
 She is an opera singer in the Houston area and also teaches voice and piano.
 Outside of B2R, Jacqueline can often be seen performing as a chorister with Opera in the Heights and in lead roles with OperaTivo Houston.
 She received her Bachelor’s in Music Performance from Stephen F. Austin State University.
 In her free time, she loves reading, spending time with her 2 adorable dogs and exploring Houston’s exciting arts scene!

 Staff & Music Teachers

-Keith is a guitar and bass teacher and a band coach at Bach to Rock.
-He has been playing guitar for 15+ years.
-This will be his tenth year playing for his local church and working with the youth ministry.
-He has recorded in studios and played numerous live shows.
-He enjoys listening to all kinds of music, especially rock and blues.
-Keith had a brief stint in radio but is happy to be pursuing his passion of teaching music.
+Keith is a guitar/ bass teacher and rock band coach at Bach to Rock.
+He has been playing guitar for 18 years.
+This will be his twelfth year playing for his local church and working with the youth ministry.
+He has recorded in studios and played numerous live shows and events.
+He had a brief stint in radio but is happy to be pursuing his passion of teaching music.

 Tina teaches piano, early childhood, ukulele, guitar and flute.
 She has been involved in music her entire life.
 Tina has years of experience teaching kids and adults of all ages.
 She has a recording arts certificate from Mediatech Institute and is protools certified.